 Special damages are those losses that are easy to quantify.
 They include the costs of medical treatment, any lost income due to time missed at work, property damage caused by the accident, and other out-of-pocket losses.

 General damages, on the other hand, aren't so easy to quantify.
-They include a sub-category of damages known as pain and suffering, which means the physical discomfort, mental anxiety, stress, and similar negative effects of the injuries -- as well as the impact that the injuries have on the claimant's day-to-day life.
+They include a sub-category of damages known as pain and suffering, a common term in the language of personal injury law, which means the physical discomfort, mental anxiety, stress, and similar negative effects of the injuries—as well as the impact that the injuries have on the claimant's day-to-day life.
+Learn more about pain and suffering in a personal injury case.

 So, how do you put a dollar value on these kinds of losses?
 That's where the multiplier comes in.
 To get a dollar figure that might represent the value of the general damages, an insurance adjuster will add up all the "special" medical damages (remember those are your quantifiable losses) and multiply that total by a number between 1.5 and 5 (that's the multiplier).